msan622/spring-2014-template/homework1/README.md

 ### Scatter Plot
 ![Plot 1](hw1-scatter.png)
-<p align="center"> In this plot, I modified the default label for the y-axis, and transformed the labels for the x-axis.
-I also used the alpha parameter to make the points more transparent.
-This makes overlapping points easier to see.
+<p align="center"> In this plot, I modified the default labels for the y-axis, and transformed the labels for the x-axis.
+I also used the alpha parameter to make the points more transparent -- as this makes overlapping points easier to see.
 I also edited the text size as it was showing up rather large on GitHub.
 I used a neutral color from my movie palette for this plot. </p>

 ### Bar Plot
 ![Plot 2](hw1-bar.png)